Hologos/hologos.github.io/_posts/2019-11-01-upgrade-from-macos-mojave-to-macos-catalina.md

 This guide is meant for _HP Probook/Elitebook/Zbook_ but it can be used for all hackintoshes.
 The only difference is that you have to get all kexts by yourself.

+If you own the same laptop, you can use [my EFI partition from github.com](https://github.com/Hologos/hackintosh-hp-elitebook-840-g3).

 ## Before upgrade

 ### Backup